 Fireworks Cruises from Tiburon

 Leaving from Tiburon, evening cruises stop in the Bay or drop you at Angel Island for fireworks viewing.
 See San Francisco section above for details.

 Alameda 4th of July Parade

-With a 3.3 mile route, this claims to be the longest Independence Day parade in the U.S. Horses, marching bands, floats, dancers and cool cars pass spectators and front-yard barbecues starting at 10 am.
+With a 3.3 mile route, this claims to be one of the longest Independence Day parades in the U.S. Horses, marching bands, floats, dancers and cool cars pass spectators and front-yard barbecues starting at 10 am.

 Parade starts at Lincoln Ave. and Park St. and ends at Lincoln and Webster.
 Free.

 July 4th Festival of Family Fun